Pancreaticoduodenectomy: Trauma

 Damage to the pancreas and duodenum from blunt abdominal trauma is uncommon.
-In rare cases when this pattern of trauma has been reported, it has been seen as a result of a lap belt in motor vehicle accidents.
+In rare cases when this pattern of trauma has been reported, it has been caused by a lap seat belt in motor vehicle accidents.
 Pancreaticoduodenectomy has been performed when abdominal trauma has resulted in bleeding around the pancreas and duodenum, damage to the common bile duct, pancreatic leakage, or transection of the duodenum.
-Due to the rarity of this procedure in the setting of trauma, there is not robust evidence regarding post-operative outcomes.
+Due to the rarity of this procedure in the treatment of trauma, there is not robust evidence regarding post-operative outcomes.

 Contraindications

+In order to be considered for surgical removal, the tumor cannot encase more than 50% of any of the following vessels: the celiac artery, superior mesenteric artery, or inferior vena cava.
+In cases where less than 50% of the vessel is involved, vascular surgeons remove the involved portion of the vessel, and repair the residual artery or vein.
+Tumors are still borderline resectable even if they involve the superior mesenteric or portal veins, gastroduodenal artery, superior mesenteric vein or colon.

-Absolute contraindications for the procedure are metastatic disease in the abdominal cavity or nearby organs.
-These are found most often on the peritoneum, in the liver, and in the omentum.
+Metastatic disease is another contraindication to surgery.
+It most often occurs in the peritoneum, in the liver, and in the omentum.
 In order to determine if there are metastases, surgeons will inspect the abdomen at the beginning of the procedure after gaining access.
 Alternatively, they may perform a separate procedure called a diagnostic laparoscopy which involves insertion of a small camera through a small incision to look inside the abdomen.
 This may spare the patient the large abdominal incision that would occur if they were to undergo the initial part of a pancreaticoduodenectomy that was cancelled due to metastatic disease.

 Further contraindications include encasement of major vessels (such as celiac artery, inferior vena cava, or superior mesenteric artery) as mentioned above.